agama-project/agama/doc/locale_api.md

 <details>
 <summary>
-If setting the Locale proposes the Language, what do we do if the user first changes the language and _then_ the locale?
+If setting the locale proposes the keyboard, what do we do if the user first changes the keyboard and _then_ the locale?
 </summary>

 When Agama UI first shows up, it may show default choices like: